 Monitoring our climate from space.

-EUMETSAT has been monitoring the weather and climate from space for more than 35 years.
+EUMETSAT has been monitoring the weather and climate from space since the late 70s.

 A better understanding of climate change is necessary for governments and decision makers to take action to mitigate climate change and to adapt to minimise its impact on society.